codaxy/cxjs-kitchen-sink/README.md

 yarn start
 ```

-To start the client, open the terminal and run:
+To start the client, open another terminal and run:

 ```
 cd client